-- □ USE ONLY A DEEP CYCLE BATTERY FOR RV USE.
+USE ONLY A DEEP CYCLE BATTERY FOR RV USE.
 Car batteries (CCA rating) are not designed for RV applications.
-If doing a lot of dry camping use a deep cycle battery rated in amp hours only (NO CCA rating). □ If using multiple batteries they must be the same brand and type.
-Adding more - ☐ If using multiple batteries they must be the same brand and type.
-Adding more batteries will provide longer use of DC appliances when not on shore power but may reduce charging efficiency. - The battery works in conjunction with the converter to supply DC power to the RV.
-A battery is typically only necessary if you do a lot of dry camping or have slideouts and/or a leveling system. - Reverse polarity fuse provides protection for the converter when a battery is used.
+If doing a lot of dry camping use a deep cycle battery rated in amp hours only (NO CCA rating).
+If using multiple batteries they must be the same brand and type.
+Adding more batteries will provide longer use of DC appliances when not on shore power but may reduce charging efficiency.
+The battery works in conjunction with the converter to supply DC power to the RV.
+A battery is typically only necessary if you do a lot of dry camping or have slideouts and/or a leveling system.
+Reverse polarity fuse provides protection for the converter when a battery is used.
 If the battery is connected backwards to the fuse board this fuse would blow preventing damage to the converter.

-- ☐ If your lights are dimming or flickering that usually indicates an overloaded converter.
-Remove some of the load by turning off DC lights or appliances. - Fan is controlled by load.
+If your lights are dimming or flickering that usually indicates an overloaded converter.
+Remove some of the load by turning off DC lights or appliances.
+Fan is controlled by load.
 It will begin running at 3 to 6 amp DC draw.
 It increases in speed with a higher load until 14 to 15 amps.
 Fan is at maximum speed and stays there even with more load.
 If load drops below 6 amps DC, the fan shuts off.